Spital Clinic Icon Logo - Private GP in City of London.

 STDs can be tested through various methods, including blood tests, urine samples, swabs of the genital area, or physical examinations.
 The type of test used depends on the specific STD being screened for and the patient's symptoms or risk factors.
 Healthcare providers can recommend the most appropriate tests based on individual circumstances.

-Are STD tests painful?
+Are STDs tests painful?

 Most STD tests are not painful, although some may cause slight discomfort.
 Blood tests and urine samples are generally painless, while genital swabs may cause brief discomfort.
 Physical examinations may involve some pressure or mild pain, but healthcare providers will strive to minimise any discomfort during the process.